Michael Havers, Baron Havers: Yorkshire Ripper trial

 In May 1981, at the beginning of the trial of Peter Sutcliffe, the Yorkshire Ripper, Sutcliffe pleaded not guilty to 13 counts of murder, but guilty to manslaughter on the grounds of diminished responsibility.
 The basis of this defence was his claim that he was the tool of God's will.
 Sutcliffe first claimed to have heard voices while working as a gravedigger, that ultimately ordered him to kill prostitutes.
-He claimed that the voices originated from a headstone of a deceased Polish man, Bronislaw Zapolski, and that the voices were that of God.
+He said the voices originated from a headstone of a deceased Polish man, Bronislaw Zapolski, and that the voice was that of God.

 He also pleaded guilty to seven counts of attempted murder.
 The prosecution intended to accept Sutcliffe's plea after four psychiatrists diagnosed him with paranoid schizophrenia.
 However, the trial judge, Mr Justice Boreham, demanded an unusually detailed explanation of the prosecution reasoning.
-After a two-hour submission by Havers, the Attorney-General, a 90-minute lunch break and a further 40 minutes of legal discussion, he rejected the diminished responsibility plea and the expert testimonies of the four psychiatrists, insisting that the case should be dealt with by a jury.
+After a two-hour submission by Havers, the Attorney-General, a 90-minute lunch break and a further 40 minutes of legal discussion, Justice Boreham rejected the diminished responsibility plea and the expert testimonies of the four psychiatrists, insisting that the case should be dealt with by a jury.
 The trial proper was set to commence on 5 May 1981.

 Havers drew controversy at the outset of the trial, when he said of Sutcliffe's victims in his introductory speech: "Some were prostitutes, but perhaps the saddest part of the case is that some were not.
 The last six attacks were on totally respectable women."
 In response to this remark, the English Collective of Prostitutes accused Havers of "condoning the murder of prostitutes", and women demonstrated outside the Old Bailey with placards in protest.

 The trial lasted a fortnight and, despite the efforts of his counsel James Chadwin, QC, Sutcliffe was found guilty of murder on all counts and sentenced to life imprisonment.

-Role in the Guildford Four and Maguire Family miscarriages of justice
+Role in the Guildford Four and Maguire family miscarriages of justice

 Havers represented the Crown in two high-profile Troubles-related miscarriages of justice in British judicial history: the trial and appeal of the Guildford Four and also of the Maguire family (known as the Maguire Seven), all of whom were wrongfully convicted.
 Collectively, they served a total of 113 years in prison.
-One one of the Maguire Seven, Giuseppe Conlon, died in prison, convicted on the basis of discredited forensic evidence.
+One of the Maguire Seven, Giuseppe Conlon, died in prison, convicted on the basis of discredited forensic evidence.